What is Cornelia de Lange syndrome?

 Children with Cornelia de Lange syndrome can show behaviour signs like:

 Associated medical concerns

 Children with Cornelia de Lange syndrome can have medical conditions like:

 - mild to severe reflux, vomiting, poor appetite, constipation and diarrhoea

 - gut malformations and blockages.

 Diagnosis and testing for Cornelia de Lange syndrome

-Most of the signs and symptoms of Cornelia de Lange syndrome are usually obvious at birth.
+Many of the signs and symptoms of Cornelia de Lange syndrome are obvious at birth.